TheoKevH/TheoKevH/README.md

 - 🏫 I’m a Computer Science student at Universitas Indonesia

-- 💻 I’m currently learning Rust, Go, Springboot, Typescript, and many more...
+- 💻 I’m currently learning Rust, Go, Typescript, and many more...

 - 👯 I specialize in Product, but occasionally do engineering work